Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/schuylkill-yards-usa/index.md

 <!--  Summarize the most visible essential characteristics of the project.
 For districts: How does the district employ 3-5 of the key characteristics of New Century Cities?
 For plans: How does the plan address each of the three activities (development, engagement, implementation) of the digital masterplanning process described in the 2015 Townsend and Lorimer paper?
 -->

-**Characteristic 1**.
+**Mixed Used Development**.
 Lores mumps dolor sit mate, nominal id xiv.
 Dec ore offend it man re, est no dolor es explicate, re dicta elect ram demo critic duo.
 Que mundane dissents ed ea, est virus ab torrent ad, en sea momentum patriot.
 Erato dolor em omit tam quo no. Romanesque acclimates investiture.

-**Characteristic 2**.
-Lores mumps dolor sit mate, nominal id xiv.
-Dec ore offend it man re, est no dolor es explicate, re dicta elect ram demo critic duo.
-Que mundane dissents ed ea, est virus ab torrent ad, en sea momentum patriot.
-Erato dolor em omit tam quo no. Romanesque acclimates investiture.
+**Creating a New Community**.
+Other major real-estate development project have run into the problem of making a neighborhood feel monolithic.
+Projects like Hudson Yards(New York City) and Canary Wharf(London) have been ridiculed for not taking into account the existing neighborhoods.
+Schuylkill Yards is unlikely to face this

 **Characteristic 3**.
 Lores mumps dolor sit mate, nominal id xiv.
 Dec ore offend it man re, est no dolor es explicate, re dicta elect ram demo critic duo.
 Que mundane dissents ed ea, est virus ab torrent ad, en sea momentum patriot.
 Erato dolor em omit tam quo no. Romanesque acclimates investiture.